Albinhsn/JC/JC/src/se/liu/albhe576/project/README.md

 * fix scoping issues :)
   * for(int i = 0)
+* function and extern into one with flag

 * hoist out comparison thing to function?
 * have the Temp makes sense